zhizhizhizhizhi/tp/docs/UserGuide.md

     1. `hardtoeasy`: sorts by difficulty of flashcards, from hard to easy.
     1. `earliest`: sorts by chronological order, from the earliest flashcard added to latest.
     1. `latest`: sorts by chronological order, from the latest flashcard added to earliest.

+Examples:
+* `sort hardtoeasy` sorts the flashcards by their respective difficulty tags from "hard" to "easy".

 After entering this command, your app should look like this: